 - Use application settings: The best option for Performance / Quality balance

-- x64: Highest visuals quality possible, but has a noticeable impact on GPU ( It depends how much noticeable it depends on your GPU)
+- x64: Highest visuals quality possible, but has a noticeable impact on GPU ( It depends how much notice it depends on your GPU)

 OpenGL Triple Buffering